 It is important to remember that many of Egypt's ancient sights are located in desert regions that remain hot despite the proximity of the Nile River.
-Climbing into an airless tomb on a 100°F/ 38°C day can be draining, while several top attractions are located in southern Egypt, where it is even hotter than Cairo.
-If you're planning on visiting Luxor or Aswan from May to October, make sure to avoid the midday heat by planning your sight-seeing for the early morning or late afternoon.
-Between March and May, the khamsin wind brings frequent dust and sandstorms.
+Climbing into an airless tomb on a 100-degree day can be draining.
+Several top attractions are located in southern Egypt, where it is even hotter than Cairo.
+If you're planning on visiting Luxor, Aswan, Abu Simbel and/or Lake Nasser from May to October, make sure to avoid the midday heat by planning your sight-seeing for the early morning or late afternoon.
+Between March and May, the Khamsin wind brings thick dust and sandstorms.

 Best Time to Cruise the Nile

 With this in mind, the best time to book a Nile cruise is between October and April.
-Temperatures are manageable at this time of year, allowing you to get the most out of day-trips to iconic sights like The Valley of the Kings and the Temples of Luxor.
-For the same reasons, travel during the peak summer months from June to August is not advised.
-Average highs for Aswan exceed 104°F/ 40°C at this time of year, and there isn't a lot of shade to offer respite from the midday sun.
+Temperatures are manageable at this time of year, allowing you to get the most out of day trips to iconic sights like the Valley of the Kings and the temples of Luxor.
+For the same reasons, travel during the peak summer months of June to August is not advised.
+Average highs for Aswan exceed 104 degrees F at this time of year, and there isn't a lot of shade to offer respite from the midday sun.

 Best Time to Enjoy the Red Sea

 June to September is an excellent time to visit the Red Sea beach resorts.
 Despite being the peak of summer, temperatures on the coast are much cooler than in the interior.
 Average summer temperatures at popular beach resort Hurghada hover at around 84 degrees F, while the sea temperature is a balmy 80 degrees F—perfect for snorkeling and scuba diving.
 In July and August it's essential to book well in advance, as resorts can get busy with vacationing Europeans and Americans; and with wealthy Egyptians seeking to escape the heat of Cairo.